apache/opendal/website/community/ppmc_members/nominate-ppmc-member.md

 ${your_name}
 ```

-## Send NOTICE to IPMC after VOTE PASSED
+## Send NOTICE to Board after VOTE PASSED

-The nominating PPMC member should send a message to the IPMC <private@incubator.apache.org> with a reference to the vote result in the following form:
+The nominating PMC member should send a message to the Board <board@apache.org> with a reference to the vote result in the following form:

 Title: